tropycal/tropycal/docs/options/map_prop.rst

 prop_storm
 ----------

-The following properties are availabel for plotting storms.
+The following properties are available for plotting storms.

 .. list-table::
    :widths: 25 75